NFL DFS picks, Rams-Buccaneers: Daily Fantasy picks for 'Sunday Night Football'

-NFL DFS, Rams vs. Buccaneers: Top FanDuel, DraftKings daily Fantasy picks for 'Sunday Night Football'
+NFL DFS, Rams vs. Buccaneers: Top FanDuel, DraftKings daily Fantasy picks, lineups for 'Sunday Night Football'

 DFS millionaire Mike McClure shares his top daily fantasy football picks and lineup advice for Rams vs. Buccaneers on 'Sunday Night Football'